onury/docma/README.md

     <sub>© 2018, Onur Yıldırım (<b><a href="https://github.com/onury">@onury</a></b>).</sub>
 </p>

----

-## v2 Branch — W.I.P.

-_This is v2 branch, a work in progress.
-You can download/clone and use this version for experimental purposes until this becomes the master.
-See [CHANGELOG](CHANGELOG.md) for current progress._

-_For latest stable version (v1.5.x), use the [current master branch](https://github.com/onury/docma)._

----

-> © 2018, Onur Yıldırım ([@onury](https://github.com/onury)).
-MIT License.

 A powerful tool to easily generate beautiful HTML documentation from Javascript ([JSDoc][jsdoc]), [Markdown][markdown] and HTML files.

 ### Features